 At the time, the site was a paved-over lot, slated to become a shopping mall and parking garage.
 Thanks to activists — and $6.85 million in funding — it is now a transit-oriented mixed-use development, featuring a bioswale capable of treating stormwater through natural processes before releasing it downstream.

 A Model for San Francisco

+According to the San Francisco PUC’s Rosey Jencks, the city is closely examining daylighting successes in Zurich.
 Forty creeks have been daylighted around the city, amounting to over 12 miles of waterways in a city with challenging, dense development similar to that of San Francisco.
-Innovative "compromise" approaches have allowed the city to accommodate ecological concerns without requiring difficult -- if not impossible -- land acquisition.
+Innovative "compromise" approaches have allowed the city to accommodate ecological concerns without requiring difficult — if not impossible — land acquisition.
 On the Nedelbach, for example, space constraints were addressed by building tall, straight walls along the water, suitable for use as benches.
-It's not quite a natural shape, but it's close enough that the stream is now a trout habitat.
+It’s not quite a natural shape, but it’s close enough that the stream is now a trout habitat.

 Elsewhere in the city, the Wolfgrimbach incorporates runoff from local homes and the Frisenbergbach is used by residents for swimming.
 Since daylighting began in 1988, streams have been incorporated into children’s playgrounds, along city streets, and though residential developments.

 Although Zurich provides inspiration for San Francisco’s future, it’s far from the only source.
 From Napa to South Korea to Providence, imaginative new ideas have turned urban creeks from an unhygienic nuisance into a critical component of cities’ watershed and of sustainable development.
 All that’s required to imagine similar transformations here in SF is a willingness to acknowledge a landscape that predates our arrival — a landscape that has owned the hills and valleys of our city for thousands of years.